 The Fund has the ability to borrow in the short term to ensure settlement.
 The maximum amount available to the Fund from the borrowing would be limited to fifteen percent of the net assets upto 90 days and would be secured by the assets of the Fund.
 The facility would bear interest at commercial rates.
-However, during the current period, no borrowing was obtained by the Fund.
+However, during the current year, no borrowing was obtained by the Fund.

-In order to manage the Fund's overall liquidity, the Fund also has the ability to withhold daily redemption requests in excess of ten percent of the units in issue and such requests would be treated as redemption requests qualifying for being processed on the next business day.
+In order to manage the Fund's overall liquidity, the Fund may also withhold daily redemption requests in excess of ten percent of the units in issue and such requests would be treated as redemption requests qualifying for being processed on the next business day.
 Such procedure would continue until the outstanding redemption requests come down to a level below ten percent of the units then in issue.
-The Fund did not withhold any significant redemptions during the period.